 - 1 Cup Ice Cold Water

-- 1 -3 ounce Lemon Jello
+- 1 -3 ounce box Lemon Jello

-In a measuring cup, add 3/4 cup cold water and then enough ice to make it 1 cup.
+Prepare the Filling: In a measuring cup, add 3/4 cup cold water and then enough ice to make it 1 cup.

-In a medium sized, microwave safe bowl, boil 2/3 cup water.
+In a medium-sized, microwave-safe bowl, boil 2/3 cup water.

 Once it boils, remove from microwave and add 3/4 of the lemon zest and the Jello to the water.
 Stir until Jello is dissolved.